Go to content

 Change dynamics

-Change dynamics describe the types of change that arise during a certain period of time.
-The absolute size of change is perceived differently by everybody.
-Therefore in change dynamics emphasis is lying on gradual differences.
+Change dynamics describe the types of change that arise during a particular time.
+The absolute size of the change is perceived differently by everybody.
+Therefore, in change dynamics, the emphasis is lying on gradual differences.
 The four ideal dynamic ranges go from the determination of the baseline, over maintaining the current condition, continuous improvement, up to the radical change.
-Conscious handling of change dynamics facilitates in change management (e.g. Kaizen, Business Process Reengineering) and systems engineering (e.g. networked thinking, complexity management) to identify the degree of change for all participants, in order to derive effective procedures.
+Conscious handling of change dynamics facilitates change management (e.g., Kaizen, Business Process Reengineering) and systems engineering (e.g., networked thinking, complexity management) to identify the degree of change for all participants to derive effective procedures.

 • Insight

 In the first stage, the insight, the current condition is made aware and described.
-Thus it defines the basis for further action, stabilization or change.
-The description of the starting point creates the basis, the baseline, for all change activities.
+Thus, it defines the basis for further action, stabilization, or change.
+The description of the starting point creates the foundation, the baseline, for all change activities.

 • Balance

 In the second stage, the balance, the current condition is preserved, as changes are suppressed by purposeful correction.
 This requires the decision to maintain the determined baseline.
-In case of deviations, then it will be readjusted..
-Example is the thermostat that keeps the desired room temperature.
+In case of deviations, then it will be readjusted.
+An example is a thermostat that keeps the desired room temperature.

 • Improvement

-In the third stage, the improvement or the change of first order, first small changes take place.
-These can lead as continuous improvements over a long period to large changes, which can be positive or negative.
+In the third stage, the improvement or the first-order change, the first small changes occur.
+These can lead to continuous improvements over a long period to massive changes that can be positive or negative.
 The basic conditions and functions are mostly maintained.
 Improvements result from the avoidance of problems and the optimization of existing practice.
-Example is maintenance of airplanes and software programs.
+An example is the maintenance of airplanes and software programs.

 • Alteration

-In the last stage of change dynamics, the alteration or the change of second order, radical changes take place, in which activities are eliminated.
-With this alteration, actions, deliverables or organizations are omitted.
+In the last stage of change dynamics, the alteration or the change of second-order, radical changes occur, in which activities are eliminated.
+With this alteration, actions, deliverables, or organizations are omitted.
 This means that they are no longer done or sometimes replaced by alternative, innovative solutions.
-With this, alteration leads to the dissolution of existing systems, in which all related parts completely disappear or will be used for new systems.
-Example is the change in the area of mobility - from the horse stable to the gas station.
+With this, alteration leads to the dissolution of existing systems, in which all related parts disappear entirely or will be used for new systems.
+An example is the change in mobility, from the horse stable to the gas station.

 Back to content